stormatics/pg_cirrus/3-node-cluster/README.md

 Open the init.sh file and search for:
 - POSTGRES_PASSWORD="<postgres_password>"

- Replace the password value with your OS postgres user’s password.
+ Replace the password value with your OS user's postgres password.

 # Setup passwordless SSH access from pg_cirrus node to other nodes